ColoradoSchoolOfMines/wii-track/README.md

 We learned how to use many exciting technologies including AWS Lambda, AWS DynamoDB, and the WiiFit API.

-## What's next for WiiTrack
+## What's next for Wii-Track
-WiiTrack is designed to be highly extensible.
+Wii-Track is designed to be highly extensible.
 Additional edge nodes can be added easily, and more complex analytics can be integrated into the AWS Lambda function.
-Additionally, WiiTrack can utilize different hardware for measuring characteristics of the inventory.
+Additionally, Wii-Track can utilize different hardware for measuring characteristics of the inventory.
 For example, we could use infrared sensors in addition to the camera and scale that we utilize today.
 We can also enhance the supervisor portal for viewing packages remotely.